pluralsight/guides/published/microsoft-net/visual-studio-2017-resolving-ssl-tls-connections-problems-with-iis-express/article.md

     44300 to 44399 (inclusive)

-If you are running an up-to-date version of Chrome (or Edge or Firefox or Opera) and you are using a valid SSL port number and you are still getting errors, proceed with the process presented in this guide..
+If you are running an up-to-date version of Chrome (or Edge or Firefox or Opera) and you are using a valid SSL port number and you are still getting errors, proceed with the process presented in this guide.

 ### Resetting local certificates

-The following instructions are based on the premise that you want your development environment to leverage as much automation as possible for routine, repetitive tasks.
-Accordingly, they are intended to enable Visual Studio and IIS Express to interact automatically in the way they are intended to do.
+The following instructions are based on the premise that you want your development environment to automate as many routine, repetitive tasks as possible.
+Accordingly, the instructions intend to generalize and automate Visual Studio and IIS Express.

 These instructions are also based on the premise that a clean slate is often the best way to resolve a problem and prevent future problems.
 Accordingly, these instructions are intended to provide a *complete reset of your IIS Express Development Certificate* by removing any currently existing certificates and creating a new one that will bind successfully to the appropriate ports.